pyoner/svelte-search-engine/README.md

 	/** Extra terms added to search query using logical OR. */ webSearchQueryAddition?: string;
- * Defines optional attributes for configuration of search components.

 	/** The maximum size of the web search results set. */ webSearchResultSetSize?: number | string
 	...